Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Attack Experiments

 \section{Attack Experiments}

-\textbf{Setups.} We evaluate the proposed indiscriminate poisoned attacks on multiple benchmark datasets: CIFAR-10, CIFAR-100~\cite{cifar}, STL-10~\cite{stl10}, and ImageNet-100.
-ImageNet-100 is a randomly selected 100-class subset of the ImageNet ILSVRC-2012 dataset~\cite{russakovsky2015imagenet}, containing $\sim$131.7K images.
-As common in prior work~\cite{huang2021unlearnable, fowl2021adversarial}, by default we assume the victim uses ResNet-18~\cite{he2016deep}, and the attacker generates the poisoning perturbations using ResNet-18.
-We later, in \secref{sec:analysis}, show an ablation of different model architectures to demonstrate that our data poisoning generalizes to different model architectures.
-In our experiments, we consider three well-known contrastive learning frameworks: SimCLR~\cite{chen2020simple}, MoCo v2~\cite{chen2020improved}, and BYOL~\cite{grill2020bootstrap}.
-We evaluate all three attack methods introduced in \Secref{sec:attack-cl}: Adversarial Poisoning of CL~(AP-CL), and Sample-wise and Class-wise Error-Minimization Poisoning of CL, i.e., (EMP-CL-S and EMP-CL-C).
-The metric we use is linear probing accuracy.
-The linear classifier is trained 100 epochs on the corresponding dataset.
+We evaluate contrastive poisoning (CP) on multiple benchmark datasets: CIFAR-10/-100~\citep{cifar}, STL-10~\citep{stl10}, and ImageNet-100.
+ImageNet-100 is a randomly selected 100-class subset of the ImageNet ILSVRC-2012 dataset~\citep{russakovsky2015imagenet}, containing $\sim$131.7K images.
+As common in prior work~\citep{huang2021unlearnable, fowl2021adversarial}, by default, we assume the victim uses ResNet-18, and the attacker generates the poisoning perturbations using ResNet-18.
+In \Secref{sec:analysis}c, we show ablation results that demonstrate that our data poisoning generalizes to other model architectures.

+We consider three well-known contrastive learning frameworks: SimCLR~\citep{chen2020simple}, MoCo(v2)~\citep{chen2020improved}, and BYOL~\citep{grill2020bootstrap}.
+For reference, in some experiments, we also evaluate two prior SOTA poisoning attacks against supervised learning: adversarial poisoning~(AP)~\citep{fowl2021adversarial} and unlearnable example~(UE)~ \citep{huang2021unlearnable}.
+In the rest of the paper, we use CP~(S) and CP~(C) as abbreviations for sample-wise and class-wise contrastive poisoning.

-Please refer to \Appref{app:learn-details} for the learning details, including the hyper-parameters for each contrastive learning framework as well as the parameters used to generate each attack.
+Please refer to \Appref{app:learn-details} for details about the training and evaluation protocols, e.g., dataset split, hyper-parameters for CL frameworks and linear probing, as well as the hyper-parameters used to generate each attack.